bhattlab/lathe/README.md

 ## Tutorial

 The tutorial can be run using the provided config file and input data within the tutorial folder.
+This tutorial uses pre-basecalled long read data (to reduce total file sizes) and performs assembly with Flye and short read polishing.
+To reduce runtime, this tutorial skips basecalling, long read polishing, and circularization steps.
+With cluster execution enabled, this tutorial should be completed in under 6 hours.
+Successful completion will be indicated by the presence of a atcc_tutorial_final.fa file in the 5.final directory.
 To run the tutorial:
  * unzip the short read (tutorial/inputdata/atcc_100000_sr.fastq.gz) and long read (tutorial/atcc_tutorial/0.basecall/atcc_tutorial.fq.gz) data

  * edit the config file to provide the absolute path to the short read input data (atcc_100000_sr.fastq)